-An ideal project funded by the Innovation Grant will not be a part of an organizations regular programming.
+An ideal project funded by the Risk Capital Grant will not be a part of an organizations regular programming.
 In fact, it will look much different: an experiment on new ways of doing business.
 Below are a few examples of great projects that can serve as models:

 - Big, new endeavors.
 The Jaipur Literature Festival @Boulder.
 This is an example of a new project which brings internationally acclaimed authors to Boulder for a free festival of literature … “rich with words and ideas, the Festival invites us to join together in examining the human experience through the reflections and imaginations of distinguished contemporary authors from around the world.”